AlyssonNeto/initialize/Readme.rst

 --------

 * Auto Creation Of Standard Document Structure
-* Pre Initialised Git Repository(Not Implemented Yet)
+* Pre Initialised Git Repository
-* Addition of Remote Repository After initialization(Not Added Yet)
+* Addition of Remote Repository After initialization
-* Additon Of Tags From 0.1.0(Not Added Yet)
+* Additon Of Tags From 0.1.0
 * A Hour Start

 Installation